 A Median U-turn (MUT) is a type of intersection in which some left-turns or crossings from the mainline road or secondary crossroad are made using indirect, downstream U-turn movements.
 Though now rare in Indiana, intersections of this type are common in other states, notably Georgia, Maryland, Michigan, Minnesota, Missouri, and North Carolina.

 There are three basic forms of a MUT.
 Each is unique, but all feature U-turns after the primary intersection.
-They are a Restricted Crossing U-Turn (RCUT), J-Turn, and Boulevard Left.
+They are a Restricted Crossing U-turn (RCUT), Reduced Conflict Intersection (RCI), and Boulevard Left.

 Under the right traffic conditions, MUTs are proven to improve safety and reduce delay by separating and simplifying traffic movements.
 MUTs improve the ability of traffic to cross a multilane divided highway from a crossroad, and reduce the number of traffic signal phases, which frees up green time for more critical traffic movements through the primary intersection.

 MUTs are generally limited to locations where the main road has four or more through lanes divided by a median.
 They may be used in rural or urban areas under high- or low-speed conditions and may or may not include traffic signals.
 They may be used individually or in a series along a corridor.

 All MUT-style crossings include a companion U-turn location away from the primary intersection to complete what would ordinarily be a direct left-turn or direct through movement from the crossroad.

 MUT intersections are designed to fully accommodate the wide turning radius of tractor-trailer trucks and other large vehicles, such as school buses.
 Where road and median width is not sufficient to accommodate larger vehicles, an additional pavement area is added.
 Special provisions are also made for police, fire trucks, and other emergency vehicles to cross the intersection without making U-turns.
 MUT intersections maintain full service to pedestrians and bicyclists.
-The cost to retrofit a regular intersection to a MUT ranges from a few hundred thousand dollars to over $1 million.
+The cost to retrofit a regular intersection to a MUT ranges from a few hundred thousand dollars to more than $1 million.